CityofToronto/bdit_flashcrow/README.md

 ## New Developer?

-See the [Developer's Guide](scripts/dev/README.md).
+See the [MOVE Developer Handbook](https://www.notion.so/bditto/MOVE-Developer-Handbook-182de05ad8a94888b52ccc68093a497a).
 This guide will help you:

 - request the necessary permissions from City of Toronto IT and the Big Data Innovation Team;
 - install Flashcrow prerequisites on your City of Toronto computer;